petr-kalinin/progtexts2/python_basics_en/1_if.rst

     Notion ``if (a or b) == 0`` also makes sense indeed, but also not that you could expect.
 Let's explain details of this case.
     Python, as any other programming language, is quite formal and not alike human language, despite sometimes it may seem to be.
     In particular, all expressions, arithmetical or logical, are calculated in a certain order.
-For example, it's common that in arithmetic operations summation goes after multiplication.
+For example, it's common that in arithmetic operations addition goes after multiplication.
 E.g. if you have an expression ``10 + 20 * 30``, you shuold first multiply ``20 * 30`` getting 600, and then summarise ``10 + 600``.
 Likewise, here ``(a or b) == 0`` is done this way: first calculate ``a or b`` and then check if the result is equal to zero.
 It's not a separate check of a being zero and b being zero as it may be expected for a natural language.